vipstar-dev/vipstarcoincore-node/docs/bus.md

 # Bus
 The bus provides a way to subscribe to events from any of the services running.
 It's implemented abstract from transport specific implementation.
-The primary use of the bus in HTMLCOINcore Node is for subscribing to events via a web socket.
+The primary use of the bus in VIPSTARCOINcore Node is for subscribing to events via a web socket.

 ## Opening/Closing